 Health Benefits of Arugula

 Like many leafy greens, arugula has a rich and varied nutrient profile.
-Arugula contains some fiber as well as a wide range of vitamins, minerals and antioxidants.
+It has a small amount of fiber as well as a wide range of vitamins, minerals and antioxidants.

-Cruciferous vegetables, like arugula, contain a group of anti-cancer compounds known as glucosinolates, which are sulfur-containing chemicals.
+Cruciferous vegetables, like arugula, have a group of anti-cancer compounds known as glucosinolates, which are sulfur-containing chemicals.

-Arugula also contains high amounts of erucin, which may be responsible for many anticancer activities, according to research published in the June 2014 edition of PLOS One.
+Arugula also has high amounts of erucin, which may be responsible for many anticancer activities, according to research in the June 2014 edition of PLOS One.

 Green leafy vegetables, including arugula, have long been touted as health-promoting foods.